Aircraft hijacking: 1929–1957

 Between 1929 and 1957, there were fewer than 20 incidents of reported hijackings worldwide; several occurred in Eastern Europe.

-One of the first unconfirmed hijackings occurred in December 1929.
+An early but unconfirmed account of hijacking occurred in December 1929.
 J. Howard "Doc" DeCelles was flying a postal route for a Mexican firm, Transportes Aeras Transcontinentales, ferrying mail from San Luis Potosí to Torreon and then on to Guadalajara.
-A lieutenant named Saturnino Cedillo, the governor of the state of San Luis Potosí, ordered him to divert.
+Saturnino Cedillo, the governor of the state of San Luis Potosí, ordered him to divert.
 Several other men were also involved, and through an interpreter, DeCelles had no choice but to comply.
 He was allegedly held captive for several hours under armed guard before being released.

 The first recorded aircraft hijack took place on February 21, 1931, in Arequipa, Peru.
 Byron Richards, flying a Ford Tri-Motor, was approached on the ground by armed revolutionaries.
 He refused to fly them anywhere during a 10-day standoff.
 Richards was informed that the revolution was successful and he could be freed in return for flying one of the men to Lima.

-The following year, in September 1932, a Sikorsky S-38 with registration P-BDAD, still bearing the titles of Nyrba do Brasil was seized in the company's hangar by three men, who took a fourth as a hostage.
+The following year, in September 1932, a Sikorsky S-38 with registration P-BDAD, registered to Nyrba do Brasil, was seized in the company's hangar by three men, who took a hostage.
 Despite having no flying experience, they managed to take off.
 However, the aircraft crashed in São João de Meriti, killing the four men.
 Apparently, the hijack was related to the events of the Constitutionalist Revolution in São Paulo; it is considered to be the first hijack that took place in Brazil.

 On October 28, 1939, the first murder on a plane took place in Brookfield, Missouri, US.
 The victim was Carl Bivens, a flight instructor, who was teaching a man named Earnest P. "Larry" Pletch.
 While airborne in a Taylor Cub monoplane, Pletch shot Bivens twice in the back of the head.
 Pletch later told prosecutors, "Carl was telling me I had a natural ability and I should follow that line", adding, "I had a revolver in my pocket and without saying a word to him, I took it out of my overalls and I fired a bullet into the back of his head.
 He never knew what struck him."
 The Chicago Daily Tribune stated it was one of the most spectacular crimes of the 20th century.
 Pletch pleaded guilty and was sentenced to life in prison.
 However, he was released on March 1, 1957, after serving 17 years, and lived until June 2001.